 “How undisturbed, the sleep of the foolish.”

 Dream sheep are a step below the common yak, pack monsters that don't hit too hard and are about as tough as an iguana.
 Physically, they pose little threat unless you're already injured; however, if you can see them, they can make you sleepy and vulnerable, which greatly magnifies the danger of any other creatures nearby.

 Tips & Tricks

-- Magic resistance does not protect you from their sleep effect, nor does hiding behind other creatures.
+- Willpower does not protect you from their sleep effect, nor does hiding behind other creatures.
 Kill a few or limit how many of them can see you and their dream dust becomes easier to resist.

 - Try to kite a herd of dream sheep or hit them with area-of-effect attacks like cleaving or Fireball; aim to kill them quickly before they put you to sleep.
 Failing that, try to fight them somewhere only a few creatures can get to you at a time, and especially don't fight them where dangerous monsters like hydras or komodo dragons can get at you.

 - Heavily armoured characters have less to worry about, as AC is unaffected by being put to sleep.
 Characters that rely on evasion should be far more cautious.